14°

 In addition to finding all the hive products, cosmetics and delicacies, La Miellerie des Butineuses offers a free visit to discover the world of bees and honey harvesting techniques.
 An observation hive, explanatory panels and an exhibition of old equipment will allow you to better understand how these insects live and how beekeepers work.

-Honey producers in Vaucluse
+Honey in Vaucluse

 Nougats Silvain